Elpidio Quirino: Peace campaign

+Assassination plot

+In early January 1951, a communist plot to assassinate leading government officials was discovered following the seizure of documents in a rebel camp, which showed that 40 men had been hired for the plan.
+Among the intended victims were Quirino, Lopez, and then defense secretary Magsaysay.
+On January 24, four Chinese nationals—suspected would-be assassins—were arrested in a raid in Chinatown, Manila; they were later held at Philippine Army headquarters at Camp Murphy.

+Intelligence sources reported that the plot was directed by Co Pak, a businessman who had been arrested for allegedly supporting the Hukbalahap and his fellow communists in the country.
+He had escaped every arrests several times.
+On February 19, he was deported by the government to Formosa through a Philippine Air Force plane.

 1951 midterm election

 After a sweep by the Liberals in 1949, many Filipinos doubted the election result.
 This brought a sweep by the Nacionalistas in the 1951 elections.
 There was a special election for the vacated Senate seat of Fernando Lopez, who won as vice president in 1949.
 The Liberals won no seats in the Senate.

 1953 presidential election

-Quirino ran for re-election to the presidency with José Yulo as vice president in 1953 despite his ill health.
-His Secretary of National Defense, Ramon F. Magsaysay, resigned from office and joined the Nacionalista Party.
-Other prominent Liberals including Vice President Fernando López, Ambassador Carlos P. Romulo and Senators Tomás Cabili and Juan Sumulong also bolted Quirino's party.
+Quirino ran for re-election to the presidency with José Yulo as his running mate in 1953 despite his ill health.
+His Secretary of National Defense, Ramon Magsaysay, resigned from office and joined the Nacionalista Party.
+Other prominent Liberals including Vice President Fernando Lopez, Ambassador Carlos Romulo, and Senators Tomás Cabili and Juan Sumulong also bolted Quirino's party.

-On August 22, 1953, the Nacionalista and Democratic parties formed a coalition to ensure Quirino's full defeat.
+On August 22, 1953, the Nacionalista and Democratic Parties formed a coalition to ensure Quirino's full defeat.
 On Election Day, Quirino was defeated by Magsaysay with a landslide vote margin of 1.5 million.

+Quirino was accused of a Golden arinola scandal which led him to losing the 1953 Philippine presidential election.